handsomevictor/aws-bucket-data-management/readme.md

-# Manage Data in AWS S3 Bucket
+# Manage Data in AWS S3 Bucket using AWS CLI or Python

 ## First things first